Paperback: The 1950s—The paperback original (fiction) revolution

 Also in 1952, Ace began publishing Ace Double Novel Books, two books printed in one volume for 35 cents, one a reprint and one original, with two covers and two title pages.

 In 1952, husband and wife publishers Ian and Betty Ballantine left Bantam Books and founded their own publishing house, Ballantine Books, to publish paperbacks simultaneously with their publication in hardcover by traditional publishers.
 Their first book, Cameron Hawley's Executive Suite, published January 1, 1952 at 35 cents in the 7" height simultaneously with Houghton Mifflin's $3.00 hardcover edition, was a success for both publishers.
-Of their next nine novels, two were published simultaneously by Houghton Mifflin and one by Farrar, Straus & Young and six were stand-alone originals.
+Of their next nine novels, two were published simultaneously by Houghton Mifflin and one by Farrar, Straus & Young, and six were stand-alone originals.

 In 1953, Dell announced its line of originals, Dell First Editions, and published its first novels by Walt Grove, Frederic Brown, and Charles Einstein.

 Genre categories began to emerge, and mass-market book covers reflected those categories.
 Mass-market paperbacks influenced slick and pulp magazines.
 The market for cheap magazines diminished when buyers began to buy cheap books instead.
 Authors also found themselves abandoning magazines and writing for the paperback market.
 The leading paperback publishers often hired experienced pulp magazine cover artists, including Rudolph Belarski and Earle K. Bergey, who helped create the look and feel of paperbacks and set an appealing visual standard that continues to this day.
 Scores of well-known authors were published in paperback, including Arthur Miller and John Steinbeck.

-World War II brought both new technology and a wide readership of men and women now in the military or employed as shift workers; paperbacks were cheap, readily available, and easily carried.
-Furthermore, people found that restrictions on travel gave them time to read more paperbacks.
-Four-color printing and lamination developed for military maps made the paperback cover eye catching and kept ink from running as people handled the book.
-A revolving metal rack, designed to display a wide variety of paperbacks in a small space, found its way into drugstores, dimestores, and markets.
-Soldiers received millions of paperback books in Armed Services Editions.